 “Business is easy: you just have to make more money than you spend.”
 Juan

 If you don’t know how to make money you don’t have a business.

 Audit your days: Do you spend a considerable chunk of time every day on revenue generating activities?

 Ideally, you would spend the first hour of your workday thinking about how you can grow your business and actually taking action.

 Many failing startup founders are too in love with their idea while ignoring whether people are actually buying what they are building.

 Don’t lose yourself in redesigning your website, tinkering over your product, and getting caught up in answering emails.

 Talk to your customers and actually spend time on selling your service or your business.

-If you follow these three steps and make them part of your daily routines: you’ll be on the fast-track to success.
+If you follow these three steps and make them part of your daily routine, it will help ensure that you stay on the fast-track to success.